fr4nsyz/fr4nsyz/README.md

 ## hello! i'm <a href="https://fransys.netlify.app">francois</a>

-- An undergraduate Honors Computer Science major @ UofA interested in systems programming, cybersecurity, and AI
+Honors Computer Science major @ UofA with a focus on systems programming, cybersecurity, and AI

-- [Most Recent Project](https://github.com/Francois-Coleongco/LoadBalancer): A thread-safe HTTP load balancer written in Golang

-- Currently reading ***Operating Systems: Three Easy Pieces*** *by Andrea Arpaci-Dusseau and Remzi Arpaci-Dusseau*
+*Also it's fran-swa not fran-kois.
+I just can't be bothered to put an accent.
+Also I like the pure ascii look.*

 ### Experience:
 - SWE Intern @ [IBM](https://www.ibm.com/ca-en)